sc830/Hercules/README.md

 - Create UI for munchies and mind screens
 - Create FireBase database to store workouts/nutrution.
 - Integrate existing public api for nutritional facts.
+- Fix the date to be able to view workouts from a specific day (stored in firebase).

 ### Acknowledgements ###